 What you can expect at the Royal Edinburgh Military Tattoo

-Top quality performances, entertainment, and fun
+Top-quality performances, entertainment, and fun

-When I went to the Edinburgh Tattoo I saw everything from huge Scottish pipe bands, to jazz and blues singing Americans, rugby playing and dancing Kiwi’s, motorbike stunts, Shetland fiddlers, highland dancers, and much more.
+When I went to the Edinburgh Tattoo, I saw everything from huge Scottish pipe bands to jazz and blues-singing Americans, rugby-playing and dancing Kiwis, motorbike stunts, Shetland fiddlers, highland dancers, and much more.

 The Edinburgh Military Tattoo always beings with the marching of a pipe band across the drawbridge of Edinburgh Castle.
 Just before the end of the show, a lone piper plays from the top of Edinburgh Castle.

 The thing is, the Edinburgh Tattoo is so unique that it’s difficult to explain the experience, and it’s one of those things that is really best seen for yourself.

-How to get tickets to the Royal Edinburgh Military Tattoo in 2018
+How to get tickets to the Royal Edinburgh Military Tattoo in 2023

-Official tickets to the Royal Edinburgh Military Tattoo in 2018 can be booked online.
-The performance will take place from the 3-25 August 2018 at 9pm from Monday – Friday and at 7.30pm and 10.30pm on Saturdays.
-Tickets for the Edinburgh Military Tattoo are usually sold out in advance, so if you’re planning to visit Edinburgh in the summer of 2018 then I’d recommend buying your tickets soon!
+Tickets for the Edinburgh Military Tattoo are usually sold out in advance, so if you’re planning to visit Edinburgh in the summer of 2023, then I’d recommend buying your tickets soon, although you may be able to grab some last-minute seats as well, so keep an eye out.

-Click here to buy tickets for the 2018 Royal Edinburgh Military Tattoo.
+Click here to buy tickets for the 2023 Royal Edinburgh Military Tattoo.

 The best seats for the Edinburgh Tattoo

-However, sitting down the sides of the esplanade doesn’t give you a bad view by any means.
+However, sitting down on the sides of the esplanade don’t give you a bad view by any means.
 The performances are made to be seen from all angles, so you won’t be missing out.

-Personally, I think the best seats for the military tattoo are a little further from the Castle, around about the middle down the sides.
+Personally, I think the best seats for the military tattoo are a little further from the Castle, around the middle down the sides.

 Have you seen the Edinburgh Tattoo in person or on TV?
 Tell me about your experience!